 - Instead of driving to or around campus, try walking, riding a bike, or taking public transportation.
 This will save money on both gas and parking.

-- To earn extra money, try speaking to your campus career services center about on campus work-study jobs, or find another local flexible job.
+- To earn extra money, try speaking to your campus career services center.
+They may know of on campus work-study jobs you can apply for.
+Or find another local flexible job.
 This will allow you to gain valuable job skills that you can use after college.
 Looking for a part-time job to help make ends meet while balancing your coursework?
 Check out our blog on five great reasons college students should work at a credit union.

 - Instead of spending money on entertainment, save it by participating in free campus or student activities.